jvendramin/instant-airtable-trigger-node/README.md

 ### Trigger Node - Fillout Trigger

-The trigger node allows you to start workflows when a form is submitted in Fillout:
+The trigger node allows you to start workflows when a form is submitted in Fillout.

-- Listen for form submissions via webhook
-- Test with previous submissions

 ### Action Node - Fillout